-Has a friend asked you to guarantee their loan?
-Consider whether the friendly service is worth the potential trouble.
-If you think it is, study everything beforehand and consult a lawyer about the contract to be sure.
+Did a friend ask you to guarantee his loan?
+Consider well whether the friendly service is worth the potential trouble.
+If you think it is, study everything beforehand and consult a lawyer to be sure.

-Has a friend asked you to guarantee their loan?
-Consider whether the friendly service is worth the potential trouble.
-If you think it is, study everything beforehand and consult a lawyer about the contract to be sure.
+Did a friend ask you to guarantee his loan?
+Consider well whether the friendly service is worth the potential trouble.
+If you think it is, study everything beforehand and consult a lawyer to be sure.

-Suretyship is one of the two most common options for securing a debt.
-It involves an arrangement between the guarantor (who is usually a relative or other close person of the debtor) and the creditor.
+Suretyship is one of the two most common options for securing debt.
+It is an arrangement between the guarantor (who is usually a relative or other close person of the debtor) and the creditor.
 The guarantor guarantees to the creditor that if the debtor fails to pay the debt, the guarantor will pay it for the debtor.
 The guarantor’s declaration requires a written form.
-The surety is therefore, in effect, a contract between the creditor and the guarantor, and the debtor is not a party to the contract.
+The surety is therefore de facto a contract between the creditor and the guarantor, and the debtor is not a party to the contract.

 A guarantee can also secure an obligation that is yet to arise in the future or is linked to a specific condition.

-Suretyship gives the creditor significantly more security by providing an additional option to satisfy his debt.
-It is also advantageous for the borrower, as it makes it easier to go through the process of arranging the loan.
+A surety bond provides significantly more security to the creditor by giving them another option to satisfy their debt.
+The borrower also benefits from a surety bond as it makes it easier for them to go through the loan negotiation process.
 The guarantor does not have many advantages and should therefore at least eliminate the disadvantages.

 The guarantor of a loan or mortgage can be anyone who has the capacity to enter into a guarantee agreement and who is accepted by the lender.
 Therefore, it is not obligatory for the lender to accept anyone as guarantor.
 If the lender of the original debt is a bank, then the guarantor is vetted in the same way as the borrower.